 - Our terms and conditions of contracts require our suppliers to comply with all the laws and regulations.

 - We announced about MSA to our personnel including management members and employees of CJ and CEE.

 - We have been engaging in research activities constantly to further enrich our knowledge on slave labor and MSA.

 - As a result of a questionnaire executed to CEE employees, we have confirmed that no slave labor, human trafficking, nor forced labor are found in any of our supply chains.

 - We also accept information about slave labor and human trafficking through our internal reporting counter.

-- We have confirmed that we will continue requesting our supply chains to ensure their activities do not infringe MSA.
+- We confirm that we have requested our supply chains to ensure and received confirmation in writing that their activities do not infringe MSA.

 We will continue our effort necessary to prevent slave labor and human trafficking by our supply chains.
 Besides the above measures, we will further raise our employees’ awareness to MSA through discussion about and implementation of required steps to comply with MSA.